OpenDataDSL/documentation/docs/topics/subscribing/subscribe_email.md

 * Find the subscription you want to add the target to.
 * Click the + button next to targets
 * Select EmailTarget
-* Fill out the to, subject and html fields appropriately
+* Fill out the to, subject, html and attachment fields appropriately
 * Click the save button